Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 12. Pendo - Complete customer experience software for enterprises

-You can find everything you'd need to know about picking the best alternative to ProductPlan here, where we analyze the details of each tool and find out the winner.
+You can find all the must-knows about picking the best alternative to ProductPlan here, where I analyze the details of each tool and find out the winner.

-But before you rush off to make your choice, let's also go over ProductPlan’s drawbacks that you should keep in mind when considering it or any of the competitors. 🔎
+But before you rush off to make your choice, let's also go over ProductPlan’s drawbacks you should keep in mind when considering it or any of the competitors. 🤔

 ProductPlan drawbacks to keep in mind